 Hours: Monday – Friday – 8 a.m. – 4 p.m.

 The RAAM clinic is for people who are seeking help to deal with problematic substance use.
-The doctors at the clinic have experience treating people who are struggling with their addiction, and they know how difficult it can be to ask for help.
+The Doctors and Nurse Practitioner at the clinic have experience treating people who are struggling with their addiction, and they know how difficult it can be to ask for help.

 To book an appointment at the RAAM clinic, please use the information below.